JouleCai/geospacelab/README.md

 conda activate [YOUR_ENV_NAME]
 ```

-More detailed instroduction to work with the anaconda environment can be found [here](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#),
+More detailed information to set the anaconda environment can be found [here](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#),

 ### 2. Installation
 #### Quick install from the pre-built release (recommended):